U.S. slams Turkey's renewed seismic survey push in eastern Mediterranean

 The Oruc Reis intends to carry out work south of the Greek island of Kastellorizo, which is close to Turkey’s coast.

+Last month U.S. Secretary of State Mike Pompeo visited Cyprus and Greece, including the island of Crete in the eastern Mediterranean, as Washington lifted a 33-year embargo on “non lethal defence articles” applied on Cyprus in 1987, deepening its security cooperation with Nicosia.
+The move prompted an angry response from Turkey at the time.

-Reporting by Humeyra Pamuk and Doina Chiacu; Editing by Chizu Nomiyama and Bernadette Baum
+Reporting by Humeyra Pamuk and Doina Chiacu; Editing by Chizu Nomiyama and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.